 I have measured all devices myself at normal screen brightness, except for Samsung, where I relied on the technical spec sheet.

 Let’s have a look at what this means in terms of annual electricity costs.
 Prices do not include VAT/sales tax and are from 2018.

 |Model||Nixplay Seed||Meural Canvas II||Framen Player||Samsung The Frame||RPi with ASUS Display|

-|Annual Electricity costs|
+|Annual Electricity Costs|

 How can I reduce the electricity consumption of my digital picture frame?